 Video captures interest, delivers information, and connects with users more quickly and effectively than image-only ads.
 Every day, 500 million Facebook users watch videos, which average 135% more organic reach than single-image ads.
 Across social media platforms, videos get shared 1200% more than static content.

 All this audience engagement translates to a lower CPC for advertisers.
 The cost difference can be dramatic.
-In one advertiser’s video ad vs. image ad experiment, cost per lead for the video ad was $3.75—far lower than for the image ad ($14.22).
+In one advertiser’s video ad vs. image ad experiment, cost per lead for the video ad was $3.75.
+Which was far lower than for the image ad ($14.22).

 Don’t explode your budget in pursuit of campaign goals.
 Follow these guidelines to keep your ad costs in check.